chfern/github-path-downloader/README.md

 # Github path downloader

-A simple utility to download files a path in a github repo.
+A simple utility to download files from a path in a github repo.

 Due to this library needing to fire a new http request for each to-be-downloaded file, files in nested folders will not be recursively downloaded.